The committee's discussion

 The committee was aware of NICE's guideline on suspected cancer: recognition and referral, which highlights the role of dentists.
 The committee agreed this guideline added weight to the argument that it is important to provide dental services for adults living in care homes.
 It also noted the role of the wider dental or care team in ensuring that any suspicious lesion is seen by a dentist.

-In addition, the committee noted that NICE's guideline on dental recall had a maximum recall period of 24 months for those over 18, with shorter intervals for those with ongoing treatment or disease management needs.
+In addition, the committee noted that NICE's guideline on dental checks: intervals between oral health reviews had a maximum recall period of 24 months for those over 18, with shorter intervals for those with ongoing treatment or disease management needs.

 The committee agreed that both these NICE guidelines strengthened the need for this current piece of work.
 But they do not overcome the problem of how to identify residents' oral health needs in the first place.